Cameron Scott

-Cameron Scott (born 7 October 1999) is a professional rugby league footballer who plays as a or for Wakefield Trinity in the Super League.
+Cameron Scott (born 7 October 1999) is a professional rugby league footballer who plays as a or er for Wakefield Trinity in the Super League.

 Scott has spent time on loan from Hull FC at Doncaster in RFL League 1, and the Dewsbury Rams, York City Knights and the Leigh Centurions in the RFL Championship.

 Background

 Scott was born in Bradford, West Yorkshire, England.
 He started his junior career at Wyke A.R.L.F.C.

 Career

 Hull FC

 In 2018, he made his Super League debut for Hull F.C. against Hull Kingston Rovers.
 Scott played 23 matches for Hull F.C. in the Super League XXVIII season as the club finished 10th on the table.

 Wakefield Trinity

 On 17 Jul 2024 it was reported that he had signed for Wakefield Trinity in the RFL Championship on a 2-year deal.